Our Rivers, Lakes and Wetlands

 River flow changes are also impacting on the ACT’s rivers and wetlands.
 Because of climate change, there is now less rainfall and less water available for our rivers and wetlands.
 When there is less water for long periods of time, plants and animals can suffer as their food and habitats are lost.

-Non-native, or invasive fish species such as carp, rainbow trout, brown trout and redfin perch are also a problem in the ACT.
+Invasive fish species such as carp, rainbow trout, brown trout and redfin perch are also a problem in the ACT.
 In some rivers, there are far more invasive fish than native fish.
-For example, up to 70 per cent of the fish in the Murrumbidgee River are invasive species!
+For example, up to 80% of the fish in the Murrumbidgee River are invasive species!

 WHAT ARE THE MOST COMMON IMPACTS ON THE HEALTH OF THE ACT’S RIVERS, LAKES AND WETLANDS?